azdanov/php-interview-exercises/README.md

 This will allow you to write code and be sure that the solution is correct.

+## Problem Solving Patterns

+To solve certain problems in the most efficient way many [algorithmic patterns](https://cs.lmu.edu/~ray/notes/algpatterns/) are available.
+Such as:
+- Frequency Counter
+- Multiple Pointers
+- Sliding Window
+- Divide and Conquer
+- Backtracking

+And more...

 ## Suggested Path

 - [FizzBuzz](./exercises/FizzBuzz/FizzBuzz.php)